What You Should Know About Financial Markets

 Any time you sell an asset you’ve held for less than a year and make a profit, you have to pay short-term capital gains taxes.
 Just like that, you might have to shave up to 37% off of your profits.
 With a passive approach that focuses on the long game, you hold onto assets for much longer, so you’re far less likely to have short-term capital gains (and the taxes that come with them).

-You don’t just have to consistently beat a well-diversified, buy and hold portfolio.
-In order to outperform it, you have to blow it out of the water.
+Considering the short-term tax implications, you don’t just have to consistently beat a well-diversified, buy-and-hold portfolio.
+In order to outperform it by timing the market, you have to blow it out of the water.

 And that’s why you may want to rethink the way you evaluate portfolio performance.